-And he [Abraham] lifted up his eyes and looked, and, lo, three men stood over against him… (Gen. 18:2)
+And he [Abraham] lifted up his eyes and looked, and, lo, three men stood over against him… (Genesis 18:2)

-On this blog, we often discuss a collapse of the wavefunction as the result of a measurement.
-This phenomenon is called by some physicists the “measurement problem.”
-There are several reasons, why the collapse of the wavefunction—part and parcel of the Copenhagen interpretation of quantum mechanics—is called a problem.
-Firstly, it does not follow from the Schrödinger equation and is added ad hoc.
-Secondly, nobody knows how it happens or how long it takes to collapse the wavefunction.
-This is not to mention that any notion that the collapse of the wavefunction is caused by human consciousness leading to Cartesian dualism is anathema to physicists.
+On this blog, we often discuss the collapse of the wavefunction as the result of a measurement.
+This phenomenon is called the “measurement problem.”
+There are several reasons, for which the collapse of the wavefunction—part and parcel of the Copenhagen interpretation of quantum mechanics—is considered a problem.
+Firstly, it does not follow from the Schrödinger equation, the main equation of quantum mechanics that describes the evolution of the wavefunction in time, and is added ad hoc.
+Second, nobody knows how the collapse happens or how long the wave function takes to collapse.
+This is not even to consider that any notion that the collapse of the wavefunction is caused by human consciousness, as proposed by Von Neumann, leading to Cartesian dualism, is anathema to physicists.
 It is a problem, no matter how you look at it.
-What is the alternative, you may ask? —The many-worlds interpretation of quantum mechanics.
+What is the solution?
+The most radical, but the most accepted solution is the many-worlds interpretation of quantum mechanics.

-This approach, as weird as it sounds, is actually the most straightforward interpretation of the mathematical formalism of quantum mechanics, because it does not have to rely on an ad hoc collapse of the wavefunction, which in no way follows from the Schrödinger equation.
-Recall that Schrödinger equation does not describe the evolution of physical system per se, but the evolution in time of the wavefunction of the system.
+This approach, as weird as it sounds—Bryce DeWitt called it “schizophrenia with vengeance”—is actually the most straightforward interpretation of the mathematical formalism of quantum mechanics because it does not rely on an ad hoc collapse of the wavefunction.
+Recall that the Schrödinger equation does not describe the evolution of a physical system per se, but the evolution in time of the wavefunction describing the state of the system.

-Max Borne interpreted the wavefunction as the measure of the probability of finding the system in a particular state.
-More precisely, square of the amplitude of the wavefunction is the probability of finding the system in a certain region of the configurational space.
+Max Born interpreted the wavefunction as the measure of the probability of finding the system in a particular state.
+More precisely, the squared amplitude of the wavefunction is the probability of finding the system in a certain region of the configurational space.
 Thus we cannot say anything certain about finding the system in any particular state.
 We can only speak of probabilities of finding the system in a particular state or place.
-However, when we measure parameters of the system such as its position, or momentum, we always get a particular value of the parameter we measure.
+However, when we measure the parameters of the system, such as its position or momentum, we always get a particular value of the parameter we measure.
 It is as if the cloud of probabilities has suddenly collapsed to a single point – the value we find in an experiment.
 Hence, the measurement problem.
-Instead, Everett suggested that no collapse takes place, but that all of the possible states are realized in different universes.
-Every time-irreversible event, be that a transition between quantum-mechanical states or measurement splits the world into as many branches as there are possible outcomes, which are realized in respective branches of the universe.
+Instead, Everett suggested that no collapse takes place.
+Instead, all possible states are realized in different universes.
+Every time-irreversible event – be that a transition between quantum-mechanical states or the measurement – splits the world into as many branches as there are possible outcomes, which are all realized in respective branches of the universe.